Niksscoder/PHP-OOP/README.md

 - Solving some tasks

 ## Initial setup Instructors
-I'm working with XAMPP nad you recommended for mac
+I'm working with XAMPP and you recommended for mac or linux

 ### Setup XAMPP for linux
 ```